tufan-io/fs-read-data/README.md

 `fs-read-data` is a simple mechanism to read files in this one of multiple formats {json, js, yaml, ini, toml}.

-It even works from the CLI, a great way to test that a hand-crafted data file is upto snuff.
+Provides a CLI and API interface to underlying capability, making conversion of data-formats a breeze, especially when coupled with [fs-write-data](https://github.com/tufan-io/fs-write-data)

+### Why?

 It's common to have data files in one of multiple well-known formats (json, yaml, ini, toml).
 Sometimes these are config files, sometimes they are just declartive definitions.

+This is a tool to help work with such files without getting in your way.

+Great for checking validity of hand-crafted data files.

 Compared to a single spurious babel module installation, the additional weight of multiple file parsers was considered acceptable collateral-weight.

 ## Installation